-Ultra high frequency is the most important frequency bands for modern wireless communication systems.
-It begins from 300 MHz to 3 GHz and extremely complicated to design and implement the system.
-It has many sub frequency bands, some are restricted and assigned only to particular applications.
+Ultra High Frequency is modern wireless communication systems’ most critical frequency band.
+It begins from 300 MHz to 3 GHz and is highly complicated to design and implement the system.
+UHF has many sub-frequency bands; some are restricted and assigned only to particular applications.

 Super High Frequency (SHF)

-It is commonly used in point to point communication, satellite systems, digital TV broadcasting in Ku band (DTH service – direct to home), Wi-Fi (5GHz channel), microwave ovens and mobile networks.
-Waveguides are suitable between transmitter and antenna due to higher losses of usual RF cables.
-System design is extremely hard in SHF band due to its smaller wavelength and complexity.
+It is commonly used in point-to-point communication, satellite systems, digital TV broadcasting in the Ku band (DTH service – direct to home), Wi-Fi (5GHz channel), microwave ovens, and mobile networks.
+Waveguides are suitable between the transmitter and antenna due to the higher losses of standard RF cables.
+System design is extremely hard in the SHF band due to its smaller wavelength and complexity.

 Extremely High Frequency (EHF)

-Extremely high frequency band is the highest in RF frequency spectrum which range between 30 GHz and 300 GHz.
+The extremely high-frequency band is the highest in the RF frequency spectrum, which ranges between 30 GHz and 300 GHz.
 EHF is only used in advanced communication systems due to its complex nature and line of sight requirement.

-Find more about Applications of Millimeter Waves
+Find more about the Applications of Millimeter Waves